sethsh7/hla-prs-toolkit/README.md

 To generate a complete PRS (e.g. variants outside the HLA region) you can then sum this component with regular allele scoring generated using PLINK score function.

 ## SNP Lists
 A number of scoring and mapping files are provided to utilise in generating scores from their referenced publications.
-There are versions available generated from SNPs used in the publications (recommended with TOPMED imputed data) or safer proxy SNPs that are more likely to be presented in all data (recommended with 1000Genomes or similar imputation).
+There are versions available generated from SNPs used in the publications (recommended with HRC+TOPMED imputed data) or safer proxy SNPs that are more likely to be presented in all data (recommended with 1000Genomes or similar imputation).

 #### Type 1 Diabetes (T1D-PRS)
 10-SNP / 30-SNP score ("GRS1") [1] - Original 10 and 30 SNP Exeter scores, they use a simple interaction model for DR3 and DR4 haplotypes.